 "When I focus on a text, I don't have the time or the energy, I'm not focused enough on photography.
 When I focus on photography, my text suffers", he admitted in an interview with Głos Wielkopolski.

-The first project that proved Springer's pen mightier than his lens was Miedzianka.
-Historia znikania / Miedzianka.
-A History of Disappearing (2011).
+The first project that proved Springer's pen mightier than his lens was Miedzianka: The Story of Disappearance (Miedzianka.
+Historia znikania; 2011).
 The book was swiftly noticed by critics and included among the finalists for the Nike Literary Prize in 2012, Poland's most prestigious distinction in the field, as well as the Gdynia Literary Prize and the Ryszard Kapuściński Prize that same year.

 The literary form provided Springer with respite from his short reportages.
 As he said about brief reportage in the interview with Głos Wielkopolski, "Journalism of this type makes one into a genius dilettante – who's had a taste of everything, but has never gone deeper into anything, and still begins to believe that he already knows it all".

 Miedzianka is an attempt to answer a nagging question – why was the Lower Silesian town with seven centuries of tradition all but erased from the face of the planet?
 For two years Springer researched the fate of German families living in the area before the war, as well as the stories of Poles who ended up there after the war.
 The protagonist of the report is, ultimately, the place itself – the town of miners, a tourist attraction, a witness to plagues and many wars, and, finally, a victim of the pillaging of uranium stores.